 Radiology Rotation Competencies

 - Have an understanding of radiographic anatomy and pathology.

 - Acquire an expertise in evaluating skull, facial bone, mandible and cervical spine radiographs.

 - Have a complete understanding of the application and interpretation of diagnostic radiography (CT scan, MRI, angiography, ultrasound, 3-D reconstruction and conventional and contrast radiography).

 - The resident will contribute to the teaching file and present 3 cases of interest to the dental staff.

 EENT, Plastic/Reconstructive Surgery, Hyperbaric Medicine

-A dedicated one week rotation is divided among these disciplines.
+A dedicated 3 day rotation is divided among these disciplines.